-We’re about two weeks in.
+We’re about two weeks in to life in Egypt.
 Only had a day overlap in the office with our director who is away now for a month for a much needed break.
 We’ve both been sick which is to be expected.
-New country, travelling, and finally stopping after going for so long.
+New country, traveling, and finally stopping after going for so long.
 And now a longer season of transition into our new city, our new home.

 Transitions.
 You’d think I’d be better at them by now.
 I have gotten better at knowing what feels to expect and what passes and better at taking it a little easier on myself at first.
 What helps a LOT is doing this with another person, and my favorite one at that.
 I went overseas planning on being in one place for a long time.
 Four-and-a-half years in and relocating to my third country was not the plan.
 It’s aggravating at moments having to be the new kid all over again.
 More roads and public transport and landmarks to learn!
 More relationships to establish and friends to make!
 But when you spend your teenage years praying that God will send you to hard places, one should not be surprised to find oneself in countries that are unstable and having to adjust accordingly.

 So here we are, again, desperately trying to build the kingdom among people we love.